diegoengelhard/MERN-Posts-App/README.md

 git clone https://github.com/diegoengelhard/MERN-Posts-App.git
 ```

+2. Copy the `.env.example` file to your own `.env` file for __posts-app-api__

-2. Run docker compose to run the app:
+3. Run docker compose to run the app:
 ```
 docker-compose up
 ```

-3. See the result in http://localhost:5173
+4. See the result in http://localhost:5173